sunday-hao/sunday-hao.github.io/_pages/about.md

 <!--
 # 📃Publications
   Not yet :( \
-  But I am actively working on a project related to LLM, you can contact me free if you are interested :).
+  But I am actively working on a project related to Reasoning capability in the context of RAG :).
 -->

 # 🏅Honors and Awards